 I made a different commitment: high expectations, and I’m there to help.

 This means setting clear, ambitious standards.
-Not lowering the bar.
-Not accepting mediocrity.
-But when someone faces a hard problem, I’m available.
-When they’re stuck, we pair on it.
-When they need coaching, I show up.
+Not by lowering the bar.
+When someone faces a hard problem, I’m available.
+If they’re stuck, we work through it together.

 We wanted to scale this commitment across the organization.
 Not just from me, but from everyone in the area.
-This was a way to create unity - high bar, active support from everyone, not just top-down help.
+This was a way to create unity, high bar, active support from everyone, not just top-down.

-What changed: People knew the expectations were ambitious AND knew we’d help each other get there.
+People knew the expectations were ambitious and knew we’d help each other get there.
 Different from the “demand excellence and disappear” model too many leaders use.

-Your scorecard question: When people on your teams face hard challenges, are you actually there?
-Or are you too busy to help?
+When people on your teams face hard challenges, are you actually there?

 Your Scorecard

-Not because they’re universal.
-Not because I found them in a leadership book.
-But because they were the areas where I could take full responsibility and demonstrate concrete progress over time.
+Not because they’re universal — because they were the areas where I could take full responsibility and show real progress.

 These dimensions mattered because they were within my control and they helped us as a collective.